nunit/docs/docs/articles/nunit/release-notes/framework.md

 Ref [Issue 4610](https://github.com/nunit/nunit/issues/4610).

-* Constraint.Description:  It is now an abstract property, earlier a virtual.
+* Constraint.Description:  It is now an abstract get property, earlier a virtual with protected setter.
-* PrefixConstraint.DescriptionPrefix: It is now an abstract property, earlier a virtual.
+* PrefixConstraint.DescriptionPrefix: It is now an abstract get property, earlier a virtual with protected setter.

 ## NUnit 3.14.0 - November 4, 2023